RaymondLoranger/io_ansi_table/README.md

 ## Customization

-You can create new table styles or modify any of the 16 predifined ones by changing the dependency's config/config.exs file.
-You would then need to run mix deps.compile io_ansi_table [--force] to make them effective.
+You can create new table styles or modify any of the 16 predefined ones by changing the dependency's `config/config.exs` file.

+You would then need to run `mix deps.compile io_ansi_table [--force]` to make the changes effective.

 ## Future versions